AngryCarrot789/FramePFX/README.md

 ### Data Manager
 The data manager is used to store local context data in a control, and implement context data inheritance containing the merged context data for all of a control's visual parents and itself.

 It has two primary properties: `ContextData`, and `InheritedContextData`.
-Despite the name, the inherited version does not use WPF's built in property inheritance feature, but instead uses my own inheritance implementation by using `ContextDataProperty` changes and the `VisualAncestorChanged` event (which I add/remove reflectively when the `ContextDataProperty` changes, and it fires when an object's visual parent changes).
-By doing this, an event can be fired (`InheritedContextInvalidatedEvent`) for every single child of an element in its visual tree when its local context data is changed.
+Despite the name, the inherited version does not use Avalonia's built in property inheritance feature, but instead uses my own inheritance implementation by using `ContextDataProperty` changes and the `VisualAncestorChanged` event (which I add/remove reflectively when the `ContextDataProperty` changes, and it fires when an object's visual parent changes).
+By doing this, an event can be fired (`InheritedContextChangedEvent`) for every single child of an element in its visual tree when its local context data is changed.
 The `ContextUsage` class depends on this feature in order to do things like re-query the executability state of a command when a control's full inherited context changes

 # TODO
+### Avalonia Remake:
+- Context menus
+- Reimplement commands, e.g. group resources, create composition timeline, etc.
+- Implement UI for the task management system
+- Implement project settings dialog
+- Implement UI for Effects list that can be dropped into a clip/track
 ### Audio
-I did get audio playback to finally work, but there's a lot of crackling due to missing audio samples, since I'm always filling the audio buffer with exactly 1 video frame worth of samples, and since the FPS fluctuates by a few frames randomly, I need to re-work it when I figure out what to do instead.
+I removed audio playback from the Avalonia remake because it required PortAudio, requiring a native project, both of which were a hassle to auto-compile.
+Check out the last WPF release for the issues on it though; it wasn't great
 ### Automation Engine
 - Add support for smooth interpolation (e.g. a curve between 2 key frames).
 I tried doing this, but had a hard time figuring out the math to do the interpolation, and also doing the hit testing for the UI
 ### Clips